muhit-emon/DeepMRG/README.md

 # DeepMRG
 DeepMRG is a multi-label deep learning classifier for predicting bacterial metal resistance genes (MRGs).
 It can be used to predict MRGs from protein sequences provided in fasta file.
-It also can be applied on (meta)genomic assembled contigs (in fasta) to predict MRGs.
+It also can be applied on (meta)genomic assembled contigs (in fasta) to predict MRGs. <br>
+This Github is the local version of DeepMRG.
 The web server of DeepMRG is available via <a href="https://deepmrg.cs.vt.edu/deepmrg">server version</a>.
 # Requirements
 <ol>
   <li>Linux operating system</li>